didi/mand-mobile/components/swiper/README.en-US.md

 preview: https://didi.github.io/mand-mobile/examples/#/swiper
 ---

-Carousel, used to cycle through a set of pictures or cards.
+Carousel, used to cycle through a set of pictures or cards

 ### Import